- LEH raised $3b in preferred stock offering today

 http://www.iht.com/articles/2008/03/03/business/rtrcol04.php

+The study suggests much gloomier picture of the US economy.
 The banks face big loan losses - "far more dramatic" than most bank executives and ratings agencies have forecast, said Whitney of Oppenheimer.
 If her forecast/analysis were to come true ,like the last quarter forecast, it would cause a market crash or DOW would drop at least another 10-15%.

 Mr. Market's whims